solana-program/associated-token-account/p-ata/README.md

 ## New Features (not available in SPL ATA)
 - `RecoverNested` works with multisig accounts (satisfying #24)
 - `CreatePrefundedAccount` is supported for cheaper calls of p-ata's `Create` when the account rent has been topped up in advance.
-Conditional on [SIMD-312](https://github.com/solana-foundation/solana-improvement-documents/pull/312), but alternative code is provided if `not(feature = "create-account-prefunded")`.
+Conditional on [SIMD-312](https://github.com/solana-foundation/solana-improvement-documents/pull/312), but alternative code is provided if `not(feature = "create-prefunded-account")`.
 Enabling this feature saves this flow ~2500 CUs (Compute Units).
 Currently this PR patches in branches with `CreatePrefundedAccount` support in `agave`, `system`, `pinocchio`, and `mollusk`.
 - In descending order of significance,`bump`, `rent`, and `token_account_len` can be passed in by client to save compute.

 ## Notable Performance Improvements